Understanding Alerting System Costs: A Guide for Fire Departments

 Costs vary by department size and system features.
 Here are general estimates:

-Small Fire Departments (1-2 Stations): Basic systems cost $10,000–$30,000, covering essentials like speakers and control units.
-Advanced features like wearables may slightly increase costs.
+• Small Fire Departments (1-2 Stations): Basic systems cost $20,000–$30,000, covering essentials like lighting and control units.
+Advanced features like dynamic unit-specific alerting may slightly increase costs.

 Ongoing maintenance and monitoring add a few thousand dollars annually, with potential savings from systems that prioritize firefighter health.